rdmtc/node-red-contrib-sun-position/README.md

   - **parse format** defines the format for the second input parameter, more information see [input parse formats](#input-parse-formats).
   - **Offset** allows to define a positive or negative offset to the given **Input 2 Time**.
 - **compare with** here can be defined various time spams to which the time span between timestamp of input 1 and input 2 should be compared.
-  - **operator** Drop down to define operator for comparision
+  - **operator** Drop down to define operator for comparison
   - **time** defines a number to which should be the timespan be compared
   - **time type** the unit of the given time
-- **result** ** as result of an incomming message, data could be written to that destination.
+- **result** ** as result of an incoming message, data could be written to that destination.
 This could be a message property, a flow or a global context.
   - **result value** defines the value which should be written to the result destination.
 Could be the timestamp, one of the Input times or any other time/data.
 For timestamp or times the output format or maybe an offset could be defined.

-Without defining any comparision, the node allows by only defining inputs and result a simply timespan calculation.
+Without defining any comparison, the node allows by only defining inputs and result a simply timespan calculation.

 ### Times definitions